SSWConsulting/SSW.Rules.Content/rules/find-your-license/rule.md

 * Community contribution and feedback
 * Allowing controlled free use of your products

 We want our projects to be financially sustainable while supporting the open-source space.
-Let's take a look at the licensing options for your open-source projects on GitHub.
+Let's take a look at the licensing options for open-source projects on GitHub.

 <!--endintro-->